ZantFoundation/Z-Ant/docs/ZANT_CLI.md

 - `build-main` - Build main executable for profiling

 ### Library Flags Table

+These are some flags available in Zant, for a complete list check the following examples or `zig build --help`

 | Flag | Type | Default | Description | Used By |
 |------|------|---------|-------------|---------|